krzemienski/awesome-video/RESEARCHER.md

 ## Overview

-The Awesome Video Researcher tool uses the OpenAI Agents SDK to research and discover valuable resources related to video creation and editing technologies.
-It employs a multi-agent system featuring specialized agents for planning research, conducting web searches, and generating creative project ideas based on discovered resources.
+The Awesome Video Researcher tool uses the OpenAI Agents SDK to research and discover valuable projects related to video streaming and encoding technologies.
+It employs a multi-agent system featuring specialized agents for planning research and conducting web searches to find high-quality projects.

-The tool analyzes a structured JSON collection of video-related categories, creates a research plan, searches for high-quality resources across the web, and generates innovative project ideas based on the discovered resources.
+The tool analyzes a structured JSON collection of video-related categories, creates a research plan, and searches for high-quality projects across the web that conform to the schema requirements.

 ## Installation